cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Joint Edge Caching and Requesting Problem with Stackelberg Game

-{ We proceed to discuss how to design the \emph{edge video caching (called EVC)} algorithm for EC and the \emph{cache-friendly redundant video requesting (called cRVR)} algorithm for UDs in a dynamic game $\mathbb{G}$ over multiple time slots.} The details of EVC and cRVR are presented in Alg. \ref{algorithm:Edge caching algorithm} and Alg. \ref{algorithm:RVR algorithm}, respectively.
+{ We proceed to discuss how to design the \emph{edge video caching (called EVC)} algorithm for the EC and the \emph{cache-friendly redundant video requesting (called cRVR)} algorithm for UDs in a dynamic game $\mathbb{G}$ over multiple time slots.} The details of EVC and cRVR are presented in Alg. \ref{algorithm:Edge caching algorithm} and Alg. \ref{algorithm:RVR algorithm}, respectively.

-{The challenge for the design of EVC and cRVR can be illustrated from two aspects.} \textit{First}, the action information adopted by other players is incomplete to a particular player.
-For example, $\bm{x}_u^t$, $\bm{d}_u^t$, and $\epsilon_u$ are the private information of UD $u$, which is invisible to the EC and other UDs, which however is useful for other UDs to make optimal actions.

-\textit{Second}, in a large-scale online video system, user requests are generated at a high rate requiring that caching algorithms need to make decisions instantly so that user requests can be satisfied in time.
-In view of these two challenges, the design principle of our algorithms is to make caching decisions with the best estimation of incomplete information in an efficient way.
+{The challenges for the design of EVC and cRVR algorithms can be illustrated from two aspects.} \textit{First}, the action information adopted by other players is incomplete to a particular player.
+For example, $\bm{x}_u^t$, $\bm{d}_u^t$, and $\epsilon_u$ are the private information of $u$, which is invisible to the EC and other UDs, which however is useful for other UDs to make optimal actions. \textit{Second}, in a large-scale online video system, user requests are generated at a high rate requiring that caching algorithms make decisions instantly so that user requests can be satisfied in time.
+Given these two challenges, the design principle of our algorithms is to make caching decisions with the best estimation of incomplete information in an efficient way.

 In each slot, the EC as the leader makes video caching decisions first.
 According to Theorem~\ref{theorem:EC}, the EC needs the knowledge of $a_{u,i}^{t*}, \forall u$ in Eq.~\eqref{EQ:BestUDAct}-\eqref{Eq:response function B} before making the best caching decisions.
 However, such information is unavailable before UDs as followers take their actions.
 A feasible solution is to estimate $\sum_{\forall u}a_{u,i}^{t*}$ based on historical records shown in Line \ref{Line:EVC Evaluate} (Alg.~\ref{algorithm:Edge caching algorithm}).
 A straightforward method is to estimate $\sum_{\forall u}a_{u,i}^{t*}$ using $\sum_{\forall u}a_{u,i}^{(t-1)*}$.
 To make our estimation robust and resilient to noises, we propose to estimate $\sum_{\forall u}a_{u,i}^{t*}$ using the moving average value (MAV) of historical records, which is expressed as follows: